CallumKirkman/Parcel-Tracker-Web-Assignment/README.md

 # Parcel Tracking
-### advanced-development-assignment-CallumKirkman created by GitHub Classroom

-## This project is a parcel tracking web based application using Python Flask, Javascript, and HTML that runs both on Google Cloud Services and local hosted via powershell cloud commands
+## This was a university project parcel tracking web based application.
+## It was originally created using Python Flask, Javascript, HTML, and multiple databases to run both on Google Cloud Services and local hosted via powershell cloud commands.

+## This has been refactored to run simply via one free online MongoDB database.
+It should remain active as long as it is used.